Creating Event Broker Services

 • A management account with a generated password is created for the service as <message_vpnname>-admin where <message_vpn> is the name of the Message VPN.

-• Initially when the event broker service is created, its initial, generated hostname is assigned the Default status indicator as shown below.
+• When the event broker service is created, its initial, generated hostname is assigned the Default status indicator as shown below.

 The hostname that is set with the Default status becomes the primary URL that is used to access PubSub+ Broker Manager and shown in the URLs to access the service in the PubSub+ Cloud Console